-Each category of dog is best suited to a difference type collar.
-Read about each dog training collar in lots of detail, as well as other training devices that are used.
+Each category of dog is best suited to a different type of collar.
+Read about each dog training collar in lots of detail with my recommendations, as well as other training devices that are used.
 These include head halters and no-pull harnesses (which I don't recommend!).

 What in the world does a crate have to do with training a dog?
 Everything!
 I consider a crate one of the most important dog training tools you can invest in.

 From the moment a dog joins my family, the crate is an integral part of life.
 My dog loves her crate, and she sleeps in it at night and anytime we have to leave the house.